Siadjeu/Sesuvioideae_C4-CAM/README.md

 # Sesuvioideae_C4-CAM
-This repository aims to share scripts and code used to analyse transcritpome data of Sesuvioideae
+This repository aims to share scripts and code used to analyse transcritpome data of Sesuvioideae.
+Therefore it only for documentation purposes